 Furthermore, each meal ordered is a $15 4-course meal per person.
-It comprises of starters, mains, desserts and coffee.
-The restaurant usually try to cover as much food variety range as possible.
+It comprises of starters, mains and desserts.
+Drinks cost extra and typically cost $1 for a cappuccino, latte, mocha and iced chocolate.
+Also, the restaurant usually try to cover as much food variety range as possible.
 Also, during my visit, you have a choice of two options of starters and main courses to choose from.

 Appetizers on my visit comprises of choices of Roasted Tomato soup or Tuna Nicose Salad.
 Additionally, the Tomato soup is a soup cup like serving with a dash of basil foam with a side grill cheese sandwich finger.
 It is rich, but kinda small in servings.